 We know hydration is key, but can glugging a pint of water

 before bed really undo an entire night’s drinking?

 ‘The more hydrated you are, the less bad you will feel the next morning,’ Niamh says.

 However, she adds: ‘It can be quite hard to drink water before bed if you’re already full up with lots of liquid and feeling a bit nauseous.’

 Instead, she advises: ‘Drink water all day before going out, so that you start off quite well hydrated, and then try to drink water during the night.’

-If you want to cut back on your drinking in 2018, all-out abstinence might not be the answer.
+If you want to cut back on your drinking this year, all-out abstinence might not be the answer.
 But you could try cutting back a bit, spreading it out and staying hydrated with regular drinks of water.